Ofra Haza: Collaborations and performances

 Her collaborative work with internationally established acts included the single "Temple of Love (Touched by the Hand of Ofra Haza)", recorded with The Sisters of Mercy in 1992.
 Thomas Dolby co-produced Yemenite Songs and Desert Wind, on which he was also a guest musician.
 Haza guested on Dolby's album Astronauts And Heretics (1992), singing on the track "That's Why People Fall in Love".
 She recorded "My Love Is for Real" with Paula Abdul in 1995 and on Sarah Brightman's album Harem, Haza's vocals were included on "Mysterious Days", thanks to an idea by Brightman's partner Frank Peterson (ex-Enigma), who produced both Harem (2003) and the album Ofra Haza (1997).
 Haza also sang backing vocals on the song "Friend of Stars" by the German electro-pop band And One, from the Spot (1993) album.

 For the Kirya album, Iggy Pop, a friend of Don Was, performed the narration on "Daw Da Hiya" and Haza joined him and a host of other stars for the video and single release "Give Peace A Chance" in 1991.
 She also sang on the soundtracks of Colors (1988), Dick Tracy (1990), Wild Orchid (1990), Queen Margot (1994) and The Prince of Egypt (1998).
+For Dick Tracy, it was Madonna, who also participated in the movie, that wanted Ofra Haza to record for the movie's soundtrack and encouraged her to do so.
+Madonna would go on to sample Haza's 1988 hit, Im Nin'alu, in her song Isaac from the Confessions On A Dance Floor (2005) album.

-In The Prince of Egypt, she provided her voice for the role Yocheved, singing "Deliver Us".
-When Hans Zimmer, who was working with Haza on the music for The Prince of Egypt, introduced her to the artists, they thought that she was so beautiful that they drew Yocheved to look like the singer.
+In The Prince of Egypt, she voiced the character Yocheved, singing "Deliver Us".
+When composer Hans Zimmer, who was working with Haza on the music for The Prince of Egypt, introduced her to the film's character designers and animators, they thought she was so beautiful that they drew Yocheved to look like the singer.
 For the film's soundtrack, Haza sang the song "Deliver Us" in 19 languages, about half of which were sung phonetically, including: